garbray/vim-config/README.md

 ### Python3

-In the case you decide to use `nvim` and use Coc as your intellisense plugin you should install
+In the case, you decide to use `nvim` and use Coc as your intellisense plugin you should install

 ```
 python3 -m pip install --user --upgrade pynvim